open-policy-agent/gatekeeper/website/docs/expansion.md

 i.e. expanded) resources, Original resources, or both.
 The `source` field is an `enum` which accepts the following values:

-- `Generated` – the config will only apply to expanded resources
+- `Generated` – the config will only apply to expanded resources, and **will not apply to any real resources on the cluster**
-- `Original` – the config will only apply to Original resources, and will not effect expanded resources
+- `Original` – the config will only apply to Original resources, and will not affect expanded resources
 - `All` – the config will apply to both `Generated` and `Original` resources.
   This is the default value.